Lifemark – Clinical Psychologist – Mental Health Lead, Ontario – Toronto, ON

 • Contributes to service planning and development and to the general operation of the clinical program and hospital by attending program clinical and staff meetings, and serving on committees and working groups as required to plan, evaluate and enhance services

-• Community services striving for excellence in care, education and research
+• A hospital striving for excellence in care, education and research

 • Committed to people centred approach to care delivery

-• Corporate and service specific orientation for new hires
+• Corporate and unit/service specific orientation for new hires

-• Focus on Healthy Workplace and Culture of Quality
+• Focus on Healthy Workplace & Culture of Quality

 • Education, mentorship and bursary opportunities